peterhanneman/tidal-orphans/README.md

 library_tracks_not_in_playlists.py

 Purpose:
-Creates (or updates) a playlist called "Orphaned Tracks" in your Tidal account.
+Creates (or updates) a playlist called "Library Tracks Not In Playlists" in your Tidal account.
 This playlist contains all tracks that are in your Tidal library (favorites) but not included in any of your playlists.

+Useful for finding forgotten library tracks.

-    If you later add or remove tracks from your library or playlists, running the script again will update the "Orphaned Tracks" playlist accordingly.
+If you later add or remove tracks from your library or playlists, running the script again will update the Library Tracks Not In Playlists" playlist accordingly.

 playlist_tracks_not_in_library.py